 \section{Numbers of Generated Images}

-Our Diff-Oracle can generate arbitrary numbers of samples to train the recognition model.
-To explore the impact of different numbers of generated images for recognition accuracy, we conduct the following experiments in Oracle-241.
+Diff-Oracle can generate arbitrary numbers of samples to augment the training data.
+To explore the impact of different numbers of generated images on recognition accuracy, we conduct the following experiments in Oracle-241.
 In the training set of Oracle-241, each class consists of a different number of samples, where the largest class has 320 instances.
-To balance all classes with the same number of samples for the recognition model training, we first generate samples to ensure each class has 320 instances.
-In other words, if the class originally has $n$ real samples, Diff-Oracle will generate $320-n$ samples.
-Next, we increase the number of samples in each class with a step of 100 generated samples.
-The recognition results are shown in Fig.~\ref{fig:numbers}.
-We can see that both average and total accuracy first increase and then decrease with the number of samples.
-Finally, we choose 520 samples in our experiments.
-That is, Diff-Oracle generates $520-n$ new samples for classes with $n$ real samples.
+To balance all classes with the same number of samples during training the recognition model, we first generate samples to ensure that each class has 320 instances.
+In other words, if a class originally contains $n$ real samples, Diff-Oracle will generate $320-n$ samples for this class.
+Next, we increase the number of samples in each class with an increment of 100 generated samples.
+The recognition results are illustrated in Fig.~\ref{fig:numbers}.
+We can see that both average and total accuracy first increase and then decrease with the increase in the number of samples.
+Finally, we opt for 520 samples in our experiments.
+That is, Diff-Oracle generates $520-n$ new samples for each class with $n$ real samples.